commonhaus/foundation/bylaws/conflict-of-interest.md

 ## 4.9 Review of Policy

 This policy will be reviewed periodically to ensure it remains relevant and effective.
-Any amendments will be approved by the CF Council.
+Any amendments will be approved by the CFC.

 For questions or clarifications on this policy, please contact `legal@mailing-list`.